Zoomll/crankboy-app/gb-extensions.md

-# Gameboy IO Extensions for Playdate
+# Game Boy IO Extensions for Playdate

-To allow gameboy games access to Playdate features such as the crank and accelerometer, CrankBoy includes some custom I/O registers for this purpose.
+To allow game boy games access to Playdate features such as the crank and accelerometer, CrankBoy includes some custom I/O registers for this purpose.
 They must first be enabled before use (`FF57`)

 ## `FF57` [w] - Features Enable